 Gurkha Ceremonial (Gurkha Contingent, SPF)

-The Gurkha Contingent (GC) of Singapore Police Force- SPF
+Know more about the Gurkha Contingent (GC) of Singapore Police Force- SPF

 The Gurkha Contingent or “GC” is a line department of the “Singapore Police Force”.
 Members of the GC are trained to be highly-skilled and are selected for their display of strong discipline and dedication in their tasks.
 The principal role of the contingent is to be a special guard force, and is currently used as a counter-terrorist force.